Beyond Reasonable Doubt (TV series)

-Beyond Reasonable Doubt was an Australian documentary series broadcast by the ABC in 1977.
-Presented by criminologist Professor Gordon Hawkins, it had 4 episodes revisiting four different criminal cases.
+Beyond Reasonable Doubt is an Australian documentary series broadcast by the ABC in 1977.
+Presented by criminologist professor Gordon Hawkins, it had 4 episodes revisiting four different criminal cases.
 The cases involving Ronald Ryan, Alexander McLeod-Lindsay Leith Ratten, and Frits Van Beelen had their evidence re-examined and it was questioned whether the cases were proven beyond reasonable doubt.
 It was created by Geoff Daniels and produced by ABC's feature group.